Skip to main content

 traveler rolling luggage across an airport tarmac

-Both Global Entry and TSA PreCheck® make going through airport security a breeze.
-TSA PreCheck® provides faster security screening for most flights departing from U.S. airports.
-You get to go through a separate line, and don’t have to remove your belt, hat, or shoes while going through security.
+Global Entry, TSA PreCheck, and CLEAR all make going through airport security a breeze.
+TSA PreCheck provides faster security screening for most flights departing from U.S. airports.
+You get to go through a separate line and don’t have to remove your belt, hat, or shoes while going through security.
 You also get to keep your liquids and electronics in your bag.
+CLEAR uses biometric data (your fingerprints and iris scans) to verify your identity, allowing you to bypass the regular ID check line in an airport.
+Once this information is on file, you’ll step into a booth to verify your identity rather than waiting in line to have your ID checked by security.
+Global Entry includes TSA PreCheck, but it also provides a solution for getting through U.S. customs after traveling internationally.

 view of a lake and snow covered mountains from an airplane